T. J. Watt: 2021

 On January 6, 2022, the Steelers named Watt their Team MVP.
 He became the only player in team history to win the award in three-straight seasons.
-In Week 18, Watt tied Michael Strahan's 20-year old NFL single-season sack record, with a sack of Baltimore's Tyler Huntley during their 16–13 overtime win.
-Despite missing two games and parts of three others, Watt ended the regular season leading the league in sacks (22.5), tackles for loss (21) and quarterback hits (39) for the second year in a row.
+In Week 18, Watt tied Michael Strahan's 20-year old NFL single-season sack record of 22.5 (later broken by Myles Garrett), with a sack of Baltimore's Tyler Huntley during their 16–13 overtime win.
+Despite missing two games and parts of four others, Watt ended the regular season leading the league in sacks, tackles for loss (21) and quarterback hits (39) for the second year in a row.
 He was named to the Pro Bowl and earned first-team All-Pro honors.

 In the AFC Wild Card Round against the Kansas City Chiefs, Watt recovered a fumble forced by teammate Cameron Heyward and returned it 26 yards for a touchdown in the first half of the 42–21 loss.
 At the 11th Annual NFL Honors, Watt won NFL Defensive Player of the Year.
 He was ranked sixth by his fellow players on the NFL Top 100 Players of 2022.